Cathy A.

 • Organize with a clear introduction, well-developed body, and strong conclusion for a logical flow.

-• Capture attention with a compelling quote, question, or anecdote.
+• Capture attention with an influential quote, question, or anecdote.

 • Support arguments with relevant statistics, examples, and real-world scenarios.